-Each applicant must also appear before the University Physicians and pass a medical examination, to the end that the health of the University community as well as that of the individual may be safeguarded.
+All new students (graduate and undergraduate) must appear before the University Medical Examiners and pass a medical and physical examination to the end that the health of the University community, as well as the individual student, may be safeguarded.
 Evidence, satisfactory to the University Physicians, of successful immunization against smallpox is required.